khodgins/BioinformaticsWorkshopMonash2021/Topic_4/readme.md

 #Navigate to the Topic_4 folder in your home working directory
 cd ~/Topic_4

+#make a red directory for your sunflower genome reference
+mkdir ref

-#Copy the reference directory to your working directory
+#Copy the reference directory to the ref directory
-cp -r /mnt/workshop/data/ref ./
+cp /mnt/workshop/data/ref/HanXRQr1.0-20151230.1mb.fa  ref/

 #Copy the fastq files to this directory
 cp -r /mnt/workshop/data/fastq ./